airyqueervin/OrderlyPhoenix/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
-  CodingforKids
+  Codr

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
-  Teaching Javascript fundamentals to kids(ages 6-12).
+  Teaching programming fundamentals to kids (ages 6-12).

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.